 Sometimes the most powerful learning experiences are the ones you wish never happened.
 On this short flight, two experienced pilots nearly ended up becoming a statistic.
 It was only by chance that the cameras were running and caught it all for later analysis.
 Here’s the behind-the-scenes story of the accident that almost—but didn’t—happen.
+From Real World VFR.

 Back to Basics: Improving Rudder Skills

 Rudder pedals are not meant to be footrests!
 Wally Moran explains how good rudder skills can drastically improve your safety.
 He also provides simple exercises you can do to improve your rudder proficiency.
+From The Airmanship Series.

 Takeoffs & Landings Refresher

 Wally explains his techniques for all sorts of takeoff and landing situations: normal, crosswind, short field and soft field.
 You will want to listen to this refresher again and again.
 From The Airmanship Series.